UmarNazaket/Full-School-Management-System/README.md

 They can view their marks/result and give assessments/exams online.

 Parents:
-They can view the progress report of their child.
+They can view the progress report of their child

 Finance Department Employees:
 They have multiple employees who will deal in student’s fee and other related tasks.